samlovelace/abv_controller/readme.md

 ./clone.sh
 ```

 Confirm that the required repositories were installed alongside the abv_controller repository in the src directory of the workspace.
+The folder structure should look like this

+- abv_ws
+  - src
+    - abv_controller
+    - abv_idl
+    - abv_teleop
+    - abv_communications
+    - abv_docker

 ## Compile